suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 4. From the aad input by bitwse concatenating SecObj header with the Group and the ObjectId fields.

-Apply the decryption function with secobj_key, nonce, add and ciphertext as inputs.
+Apply the decryption function with secobj_key, nonce, aad and ciphertext as inputs.

 If a ciphertext fails to decrypt because there is no key available for the KID in the SecObj header, the client MAY buffer the ciphertext and retry decryption